 The award recognises coastal destinations that boast the highest quality of water, facilities, safety, environmental education and management.
 Blackpool South lost the flag this year due to just a 1.89% drop in water quality.

-The stretch of beach at Blackpool South Shore is once again on the prestigious global list of Blue Flag beaches that includes the Mediterranean Sea and the Pacific coastline.
+The stretch of beach at Blackpool South Shore enjoyed its place on the prestigious global list of Blue Flag beaches that includes the Mediterranean Sea and the Pacific coastline.

 South Beach, opposite Blackpool Pleasure Beach and the Solaris centre, originally became eligible for Blue Flag status in 2015 after being classed as having ‘excellent’ sea water quality by the Environment Agency.
 It went on to achieve the accolade for the first time in 2016.

-Along with the Blue Flag at Blackpool South, Blackpool North beach opposite the Tower, Blackpool Central beach and Bispham beach have also been given Seaside Award status.
+In 2019, Blackpool South has secured a Seaside Award.
+Blackpool North beach opposite the Tower, Blackpool Central beach and Bispham beach have also been given the Seaside Award status.

 When you enjoy a trip to a beach flying an international Blue Flag or Seaside Award, you know you are on one of the safest, cleanest and very best in the country.
 The Blue Flag scheme is run across the world but administered in the UK by environmental charity Keep Britain Tidy.

 There are miles of golden sandy beaches to explore at Blackpool.
 Why don’t you take a look.
 It might all look like sand, but each one has its own particular characteristics.
 Blackpool has the busy, lively traditional seaside atmosphere of Central Beach.
 Head to the north shore to find peace and quiet and solitude, if that’s what you prefer.

 Cleaning up our Seas and Beaches